Standard Terms & Conditions of Carriage

 (vi) when the Consignment is held by the Company for collection following attempted delivery when the Consignee or a person authorised on the Consignee’s behalf collects the Consignment from the Company’s depot; and

 in the event that the Company holds Consignments pursuant to Conditions 8(b)(iii) and 8(b)(v) delivery shall be deemed to have ended if the Consignment is not collected within a reasonable time and the Consignment shall be held solely at the Customer’s risk and subject to disposal in accordance with Condition 16.

-(c) Subject to Condition 8(e), and except in relation to Conditions 8(b)(iii) and 8(b)(v), where for any reason whatsoever the Company cannot carry the Consignment to the Delivery Address or the Company cannot effect delivery at the said address, the following will apply:-
+(c) Subject to Condition 8(e), and except in relation to Conditions 8(b)(iii) and 8(b)(vi), where for any reason whatsoever the Company cannot carry the Consignment to the Delivery Address or the Company cannot effect delivery at the said address, the following will apply:

-(ii) if the Company cannot contact the Customer within a reasonable time, or if the Customer does not give the Company a new address and/or the required details for delivery within a reasonable time, the Company has the right to deal with the goods in accordance with Condition 16.
-During storage, at any time prior to any disposal or destruction in accordance with Condition 16, the goods shall be held solely at the Customer’s risk.
+(iii) if the Company cannot contact or identify the Customer within a reasonable time, or if the Customer does not give the Company a new address and/or the required details to enable delivery within a reasonable time, the Company has the right, at the Company's discretion, to return the goods to the Customer at the Customer's cost or to deal with the goods in accordance with Condition 16.
+During storage, at any time prior to any disposal or destruction in accordance with Condition 16, the goods shall be held solely at the Customer's risk.

 (d) The decision as to what constitutes a reasonable time under Conditions 8(b) and 8(c) is entirely at the Company’s discretion.